 \subsection{Unique roots and generalized torsion}

-Bi-orderable groups have a stronger property than absence of torsion, namely they have no {\bf{\em generalized torsion}}: If $f \neq id$, then no nontrivial product of conjugates of $f$ is the identity.
+Bi-orderable groups have a stronger property than absence of torsion, namely they have no {\bf{\em generalized torsion}}: If $f \neq id$, then no product of conjugates of $f$ is the identity.
 (In particular, no nontrivial element is conjugate to its inverse.)
 These groups also have the {\bf{\em unique root property}}: If $f^n = g^n$ for some integer $n$, then $f = g$.
-Once again, none of these properties characterizes bi-orderability (see \cite[Example 4.3.1]{botto} and \cite{baumslag,bludov-1}, respectively).
-It seems to be unknown whether the former implies left-orderability.
-The latter does not: a concrete example (taken from \cite[Chapter VII]{botto}) is
+Once again, none of these properties characterizes bi-orderability (for classical examples, see \cite[Example 4.3.1]{botto} and \cite{baumslag,bludov-1}, respectively).
+Actually, they do not even imply left-orderability.
+For the latter property, a concrete example (taken from \cite[Chapter VII]{botto}) is